depject/depject/README.md

 ### design questions

 Should `combine` have a way to specify the public interface?

 Should there be a way to create a routed plugin? i.e. check a field and call a specific plugin directly?

-How does this interact with interfaces provided remotely, i.e. muxrpc?
+How does this interact with interfaces provided remotely? i.e. muxrpc?

 ## graphs!